Draft Beer System Cleaning Overview

 Acid-based cleaning removes inorganic materials such as calcium oxalate (beer stone) and calcium carbonate (water stone) from the inside walls of a beer system.
 Acid-based cleaning solutions contain phosphoric acid as the active chemical.

-Studies have shown routine caustic cleaning with EDTA additives will reduce the calcium oxalate buildup in a draft beer system.
+Studies have also shown routine caustic cleaning with EDTA additives will reduce the calcium oxalate buildup in a draft beer system.

 Remember to NEVER clear the cleaning chemicals from the lines with beer.
 Using beer to clear the lines is not only wasteful of product; it will impair the flavor of the beer and allow chemicals to remain in the beer system.

-3 Types of Draft Beer Cleaning Processes
+Three Types of Draft Beer System Cleaning Processes

 Flow Cleaning (Recommended Method)

 The flow rate of the cleaning solution should be twice the normal beer flow rate.
 In some systems, doubling the flow rate during cleaning is not realistic.
 To double the flow rate, larger pumps may be used, or system pressure may be increased.
-The pressure of a flow cleaning should not exceed 60psi to achieve the flow rate.
+However, the pressure of a flow cleaning should not exceed 60psi to achieve the flow rate.

-It is acceptable to extend the cleaning time of the chemicals from the standard 15 minute cleaning time to 20 minutes.
+It is acceptable to extend the cleaning time of the chemicals from the standard 15-minute cleaning time to 20 minutes.

 Static or Pot Cleaning